AGameAnx/dok-repo/patches/jaraci.md

     * **Recharge:** `50s => 65s`

 ## Honourguard cruiser

+### General stats
 > *It should now be easier to field honourguard cruisers and overall weapon performance is more more consistent.
-A rebalance to unit's hitpoint pool was required to curb the overall tankiness and make it slightly easier to counter.
-Honourguard cruisers had the potential to one-shot enemy strike craft force from long range when firing at them from high ground, which could often end the game very quickly.
-The damage that the weapon had also made its overall dps extremely low, meaning it was very bad at countering anything which had a meaningful hitpoint pool.
-The weapon should now perform much more consistently and feel powerful even against bulkier targets.*
+A rebalance to unit's hitpoint pool was required to curb the overall tankiness and make it slightly easier to counter.*

 * **Tech time:** `75s => 65s`
 * **Cost:** `700CU 240RU => 550CU 270RU`
 * **Production time:** `70s => 55s`
 * **Hitpoints:** `3600 => 2700`
 * **Max speed:** `60 => 54`

+### Weapon
+> *Honourguard cruisers had the potential to one-shot enemy strike craft force from long range when firing at them from high ground, which could often end the game very quickly.
+The damage that the weapon had also made its overall dps extremely low, meaning it was very bad at countering anything which had a meaningful hitpoint pool.
+The weapon should now perform much more consistently and feel powerful even against bulkier targets.*

 * **Main weapon:**
     * **AOE:** `200 => 220`
     * **Damage:** `400 => 550`